 Before you create a search service, you must share on the network all folders that you want to index and ensure that the ArcGIS Server account has read access to the data.
 Additionally, any users who will potentially add the data through a search result must have permissions to access the data.

 Databases and enterprise, workgroup, and desktop geodatabases can be included in the index by placing the database connection file (.sde) in a folder in the shared network location that you will index.
-Be sure both ArcGIS for Server and ArcGIS for Desktop have the required database client installed and that the user name and password are saved in the database connection file if you are using database authentication to connect.
+Be sure both ArcGIS Server and ArcGIS Desktop have the required database client installed and that the user name and password are saved in the database connection file if you are using database authentication to connect.

 Providing adequate information about your data items

-ArcGIS for Desktop allows you to enter information about your data items, such as a summary, credits, and tags.
+ArcGIS Desktop allows you to enter information about your data items, such as a summary, credits, and tags.
 It is this basic information on the data item's card that gets added to the index.
 The full metadata for the item is not added to the index.